-Begin by displaying 40 - 27 = \\\\
+Begin by displaying 40 - 27 =

-Ask: If someone asked you what this subtraction problem could mean, how would you show it visually-such as with a picture or diagram?
+Ask: If someone asked you what this subtraction problem could mean, how would you show it visually?
+Would you use something like a picture or diagram?
 And how would you connect that to a real-world situation?